What are 7 reflections when receiving feedback?

 Finally, make sure that you understand all aspects of your feedback.
 While students should ideally comprehend everything their tutor has said or written, it’s not uncommon even after careful analysis for there to be some confusion.
 Perhaps you’re not familiar with the error-correction code your tutor has used, do not understand an idiomatic phrase, or simply cannot decode their cryptic handwriting.
 If this is the case for you, make a note of the comment and be sure you ask your tutor either via email correspondence, in a seminar or during a one-to-one academic tutorial.

 Once you’ve accepted your feedback and have analysed it using these seven reflections, the next step is to apply those comments and make improvements.
 A student should never view feedback in isolation but should use it to develop academic skills and knowledge, applying that experience to all future work.
 As Q7 highlights, however, sometimes feedback can be a little confusing for students.
-To help you in this area, we decode 10 common feedback comments in the third and final lesson of this short course on dealing with feedback, so keep reading.
+To help you in this area, we decode 10 common feedback comments in the third and final chapter of this short reader on dealing with feedback, so keep reading.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.